mavlink/MAVSDK-docs/en/guide/offboard.md

 # Offboard Control

-The [Offboard](../api_reference/classmavsdk_1_1_offboard.md) SDK plugin provides a simple API for controlling the vehicle using velocity and yaw setpoints.
+The [Offboard](../api_reference/classmavsdk_1_1_offboard.md) MAVSDK plugin provides a simple API for controlling the vehicle using velocity and yaw setpoints.
 It is useful for tasks requiring direct control from a companion computer; for example to implement collision avoidance.

 > **Note** The API uses the PX4 [Offboard flight mode](https://docs.px4.io/master/en/flight_modes/offboard.html).